ukoloff/bkrs/README.md

   * Put them into src folder
   * npm start [--tags=format]
   * See sources for makezd in src folder

+Feed src/bkrs.txt to makezd or Dictan converter.

+Command `npm start --tags=dsl` will make it DSL formatted, so feed it to new Dictan converter.
+In addition src/*.dsl are good for GoldenDict.

 ## Development